The Applicant Guide: Applications for addition of undersown crops to product labels

-- Details of product name(s), MAPP number(s), active ingredient(s) and type of product (ie fungicide, insecticide) on the appropriate application form.
+- details of product name(s), MAPP number(s), active ingredient(s) and type of product (such as fungicide or herbicide, insecticide) on the appropriate application form

-- Data or a case to substantiate crop safety to the under-sowing must be provided.
+- data or a case to support crop safety to the undersown crop.

 It would also be possible to add a request for undersown crops to an application submitted for other reasons.

 How will authorisations be amended?

 Where the application is successful, an amended authorisation will be issued, specifying undersown crops of grass/clover and allowing these uses to be added to the product label.